Alignak-monitoring-contrib/alignak-app/README.rst

 Informations
 ============

 Alignak-App is a notifier application for `Alignak project <http://alignak-monitoring.github.io/>`_.
+It can be installed on any Linux or Windows Dekstop / Server with a graphical interface who can run Python.

+This application is useful for people with an Alignak installation in their business and who want to keep an eye on their supervision constantly.

+For **installation**, please read the documentation below.

 .. image:: https://badge.fury.io/py/alignak_app.svg
     :target: https://badge.fury.io/py/alignak_app